 Gotcha Paintings (2007–2010)

-The first series of Gotcha Paintings emerged during the War in Afghanistan and Iraq as a visceral response to the way language distanced us from the reality of loss.
-I became attuned not only to violence—but to how violence is absorbed, reframed, and dulled through repetition.
+The first series of Gotcha Paintings emerged during the War in Afghanistan and Iraq as a response to the way language distanced us from the reality of loss.
+It was an attunement to the loss of attunement itself, to how violence was reframed and numbed through repetition.
 Terms like Casualties, Collateral Damage, and MIA became part of a televised rhythm that rendered human lives into abstractions.
-My work began to ask: What happens when grief is absorbed into discourse?
-When death becomes data?
+My work began to ask: What happens when grief is absorbed into discourse and loss of life is reduced to data?

 Each painting in the series is titled after a phrase echoed across news cycles, headlines, and military briefings.
-One piece takes the form of a triptych, echoing the insignia of an army rank—folding the language of hierarchy into the composition.
+The triptych Collateral Damage is composed in the form of an army rank insignia.

 Website by Camila Cruz